fncbook/fnc/matlab/chapter8.md

 b = rand(100, 1);
 ```

-Next we build up the first ten Krylov matrices iteratively, using renormalization after each matrix-vector multiplication.
+Next, we build up the first ten Krylov matrices iteratively.
+In order to keep the columns from growing exponentially in norm, we normalize them as we go.
+This doesn't affect the column space of the Krylov matrix, in principle at least.

 ```{code-cell}
 Km = b;